-In General, The API Casing design safety factors are ranging from 1.1 to 1.6.
-In this article, we will discuss their values considerations for Collapse, tension, Burst, triaxial, and compression.
+In General, The API Casing design safety factors range from 1.1 to 1.6.
+This article will discuss their values considerations for Collapse, tension, Burst, triaxial, and compression.
 This article is a part of Our Casing Design Guide For drilling Engineers.

-Exact values of loading are difficult to predict throughout the life of the well.
+Exact loading values are challenging to predict throughout the life of the well.
 For example, if mud of 75 PCF is on the outside of the casing during the running of the casing, this value cannot be expected to remain constant for the entire life of the well.
-The mud will become deteriorated (check this paper about mud deterioration) with time and will reduce this value to perhaps a saltwater value of 64 PCF.
+The mud will deteriorate (check this paper about mud deterioration) with time and will reduce this value to perhaps a saltwater value of 64 PCF.

 Therefore, calculations of burst values assuming a column of mud at 75 pcf are not realistic throughout the life of the well.
-If the initial casing design is marginal, then over a period of time in the event of a gas leak the casing may burst.
+If the initial casing design is marginal, then the casing may burst over some time in the event of a gas leak.

 Why We Need a Safety Factor?